 Use bookmarks for navigation

-Press Shift+F11 to open the Bookmarks dialog where you can manage bookmarks, for example, you can delete, sort bookmarks, or supply them with a brief description.
+To open the Bookmarks dialog, press Shift+F11.
+You can use this dialog to manage bookmarks, for example, delete, sort bookmarks, or supply them with a brief description.

 Every created bookmark is reflected in the Favorites (Alt+2) tool window which you can also use for navigation to your bookmarks.

 You can navigate to the initial declaration of a symbol and symbol's type from its usage.

 Place the caret at the desired symbol and press Ctrl+B.

 For a type declaration, press Ctrl+Shift+B.

 You can keep track of class implementations and overriding methods either using the gutter icons or pressing the appropriate shortcuts.

 Click one of the / , / gutter icons and select the desired ascendant or descendant class from the list.